Statistical inference of the extent at which Darwinian natural

 ## Sequence

-Sequences generated with the presented code (with the excluded values activated) produced strongly correlated selection inferences (correlation coefficient ≈ 0.9923) when the average dN/dS and the ω values were compared.
+Sequences generated with the presented code (with more iterations included) produced strongly correlated selection inferences (correlation coefficient ≈ 0.9923) when the average dN/dS and the ω values were compared.
 This implementation is an example of how to execute the frequency-dependent evolutionary technique with the package.

 # Make package accessible in R session